-I am a life-span developmental psychologist who studies processes of adult development and aging, with a particular focus on successful and healthy aging.
+I am a life-span developmental psychologist who studies processes of adult development and aging, with a particular focus on how successful and healthy aging can be achieved.
 My research interests are in three areas: (1) How adults develop an awareness of their own aging and how this awareness is linked to developmental outcomes; (2) if changing adults’ negative views on aging can facilitate the adoption of behaviors that are known to promote successful aging; and (3) how personality and social-emotional processes contribute to positive adult development and successful aging.

 My primary research focuses on the concept of Awareness of Age-Related Change (AARC), which describes adults’ perceptions and understanding of their own aging process (Diehl & Wahl, 2010).
-I conduct this work in collaboration with my colleague, Dr. Hans-Werner Wahl, from the Division of Psychological Aging Research at the University of Heidelberg, Germany.
+I conduct this work in collaboration with my colleague, Dr. Hans-Werner Wahl, from the University of Heidelberg, Germany.
 In 2008, our theoretical work on this topic was recognized with the Social Gerontology Award of the Gerontological Society of America for best theoretical paper in Social Gerontology (Diehl & Wahl, 2010).
-Furthermore, in 2010 we were able to secure a research grant for our cross-national collaboration.
-This funding was obtained through the TransCoop-Program of the Alexander von Humboldt Foundation, Bonn, Germany.
-Together we have developed a reliable and valid self-report questionnaire to assess AARC and its developmental correlates(Brothers, Gabrian, Wahl, & Diehl, 2018).
+Furthermore, in 2010 we were able to secure a research grant for our cross-national collaboration through the TransCoop-Program of the Alexander von Humboldt Foundation, Bonn, Germany.
+As part of the program we developed a reliable and valid self-report questionnaire to assess AARC and its developmental correlates(Brothers, Gabrian, Wahl, & Diehl, 2018).

 The focus of my second research area has grown out of the work on Awareness of Age-Related Change (AARC) and addresses the question if changing middle-aged and older adults' negative views on aging can facilitate the adoption of behaviors that are known to promote successful aging.
 To examine this question systematically, my research staff and I have developed a psycho-educational training program called AgingPLUS with which we target adults' negative views on and negative attitudes about aging, including their negative age stereotypes.
 In a feasibility study, we have shown that taking part in AgingPLUS made participants' negative views on aging more positive, increased their personal control beliefs, and also resulted in a higher level of engagement in physical activity.
-Currently, we are expanding this program to see if similar effects can be achieved with regard to cognitive engagement, and we are conducting additional studies in which we evaluate the efficacy of AgingPLUS with larger samples of middle-aged and older adults.
+Currently, we are conducting a randomized controlled trial (RCT) funded by the National Institute on Aging (NIA) of the National Institutes of Health (NIH) (Grant #: R01 AG051723), with the goal of establishing the efficacy of the AgingPLUS program.

 B.S., 1980, Psychology, Rheinische Friedrich-Wilhelms University Bonn, Germany